-101. The California Electrical Code, 2016 Edition, California Code of Regulations (C.C.R.), Title 24, Part 3 - a portion of the California Building Standards Code, which incorporates by reference the 2014 edition of the National Electrical Code, published by the National Fire Protection Association, with necessary California amendments - is hereby adopted and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments in Article 5 of this Code.
+101. The at Electrical Code known as the "California Electrical Code," 2013-2016 Edition, and also known as the California Code of Regulations (C.C.R.), Title 24, Part 3 - a portion of the "California Building Standards Code", which incorporates by reference the 2011-2014 edition of the National Electrical Code, published by the National Fire Protection Association, -with necessary California amendments repromulgated and published by the National Fire Protection Association, 1 Batterymarch Park, Quincy, Massachusetts 02269; the purpose of which, among other things is to provide minimum standards for the design, installation, maintenance, and use of electrical and electrical apparatus in order to safeguard persons and property from electrical hazards, is hereby adopted and enacted as the primary Electrical Code of the County and is-made a part of this Code by reference with the same force and effect as if fully set forth herein, with specific modifications as indicated subject to the amendments in Article 5 of this Code.‡

-102. Refer to Article 2, Chapter 1, Section 101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
+102. Refer to Article 2, Chapter 1, Section $\frac{101.23101.10}{10}$ in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
 Ventura County amendments to the California Electrical Code are found in Article 5 of this Code.